jwikman/nab-al-tools/extension/README.md

 #### NAB: Update all XLF files

 Runs the feature [NAB: Update g.xlf](#nab-update-gxlf) followed by [NAB: Refresh XLF files from g.xlf](#nab-refresh-xlf-files-from-gxlf).

+#### NAB: Download Base App Translation files

+Downloads Base App translations matching the target-language of the XLF files in the current workspace.
+The files downloaded consists of json files with a size of 5-10mb.
+The files are downloaded to the VS Code extension folder and should not be visible or otherwise affect your workspace. *This feature is a preview and will likely be removed in the future to be handled in the background where needed*.

+#### NAB: Match Translations From Base Application

+Uses Base App translations matching the target langugage of translation files.
+Provides suggestions prefixed with [NAB: SUGGESTION] on untranslated trans-units where the source string is found in Base App.

+Intended workflow:

+* `NAB: Refresh XLF files from g.xlf (*optional*)`
+* `NAB: Match Translations From Base Application`

 ### Other Features